safe-global/safe-docs/learn/safe-core-account-abstraction-sdk/relay-kit.md

 #### Gelato SyncFee

 [Gelato SyncFee](https://docs.gelato.network/developer-services/relay/quick-start/callwithsyncfee) is one of the most straightforward ways to use relaying.
-Using this method you will be able to execute a transaction paying the gas fees directly with funding available in the Safe.
+Gelato SyncFee allows you to execute a transaction and pay the gas fees directly with money in your Safe, even if you don't have ETH or the native blockchain token.

 ```typescript
 import { GelatoRelayAdapter } from '@safe-global/relay-kit'